Skip to content

 3. The fill valve contains an adjustable float mechanism that shuts off the water when it reaches the maximum level.
 There are many designs for different types of fill valves and floats, but each has a method for adjusting the maximum water level.
 A quick inspection of the valve should indicate the proper method to use to make the adjustment.
 The adjustment is usually not hard to figure out.

 5. Flush the toilet and wait for the tank to fill.
-Just before the water level reaches the top of the overflow tube, the water should shut off.
+The water should shut off just before the water level reaches the top of the overflow tube.
 If it doesn’t, adjust the valve and test it again.

 6. If everything is working properly, replace the lid on the toilet tank.

-Toilet fill valves do go bad and periodically need to be replaced.
-If the adjustment does not work, you may have to replace the fill valve assembly.
+Sometimes, the hissing noise does not get fixed even after re-adjusting the toilet fill valve.
+Because the toilet fill valves do go bad and periodically need to be replaced.
+If the issue persists and the adjustment does not work, you may have to replace the fill valve assembly.
 If you do not feel comfortable doing this, call a professional plumber or handyman.

 Return to DIY Video Library